ericponce/2048-Terminal/README.md

 2048-Terminal
 =============

-2048 for Linux Terminals using ncurses
+2048 remake using ncurses to display in a terminal window